Download the PDF

 March 2024 - present: Preply (A global language learning platform) - Senior Cloud Platform Engineer

-• Led the final stages of the migration of the GraphQL API gateway based on Apollo Gateway to Apollo Router.
+• Led the final stages of the migration of the GraphQL API gateway based on Apollo Gateway to Apollo Router that brought around 80% CPU and 90% RAM improvement to the API layer.

 • Enabled the ML team to create Databricks workspaces on their own with just about 5 lines of code by providing a Terraform module.

-• Improved the predictability of the configuration changes in Kubernetes by introducing Helm Unittest into the company.
+• Improved the predictability of the configuration changes in Kubernetes by introducing Helm Unittest to the company.

-• Leading the initiative to apply customer-journey-based SLOs in our systems.
+• Leading the initiative to apply user-journey-based SLOs.

-• Active interviewer of the new talent for the company.
+• Active interviewer to get the best new talent to the company.

 July 2019 - March 2024: N26 (Online bank) - Lead SRE